-H. Federally Taxable Arizona Municipal Interest
+H. Federally Taxable Arizona Municipal Interest as Evidenced by Bonds

-Enter the amount of any interest income received on obligations of the State of Arizona, or any political subdivisions of Arizona, that you included in your Arizona gross income.
+Enter the amount of any interest income received on obligations of the State of Arizona, or any political subdivisions of Arizona, as evidenced by bonds and is included in your Arizona gross income.
 Enter only that amount of Arizona municipal interest income that you included on line B8 in the ARIZONA column.
 Do not enter any Arizona municipal interest that is exempt from federal taxation and not included in your federal adjusted gross income.